awei01/katsu-site-source/posts/2013-03-08-meet-michael-and-courtney.md

 \*All photos courtesy of the Philbins and Ali Kaukas Photography in Manchester, VT.

 Have an upcoming Spring or Summer Wedding?
 We recommend our grooms and groomsmen plan ahead about 2-3 months in advance of the special day.
-Email a Style Consultant at [info@9tailors.com](mailto:info@9tailors.com) for a consultation!
+Email a Style Consultant at [{{ site.emails.info }}](mailto:{{ site.emails.info }}) for a consultation!